senthil338/Software-Engineer-Interview/README.md

 # Software Engineering interview question and answer with example problems

-My name is Senthil Ramachandran and I am a software engineering having 13 years of experince.

-I can be reached at 786.senthil@gmail.com

 Please provide your suggestion to make this document very useful.

 #### I have consider the following facts while preparting this document